The Mondo Esoterica Guide to:

 Devil-Ship Pirates (1964)

-A classic swashbuckler boasting its own ship but the U-rating and the simple script keep it from being perfect.
-Sharp's direction is solid.
+A classic swashbuckler but the family friendly tone and the simple script keep it from being perfect.
+Direction is solid.

 Face of Fu Manchu (1965)